rasitiri/rasitiri/README.md

 # Hi there 👋

-My name is Raşit İri, I'm based in Turkey.
+I'm Raşit İri, I'm based in Turkey.
+I am a passionate software developer or so I think.
+I enjoy working with exciting technology and skilled people.
+Also the rotation of languages and technologies year over year is part of the job, and I am comfortable knowing that there will be more to come in the years ahead.

 ## 🧠 Know / Using